This spring, I’ve developed a new evening routine with 5 new anti-stress habits — that actually work!

 Anti-Stress Habit #2: Deep Breaths and Stretching in the Evening

 Confession: I carry stress in my muscles – and you likely do too.
 It’s a nagging problem that always rears its ugly head when things get chaotic.
-To help ease and release any tense muscles – I started doing nightly stretching sessions and really breathing into the areas that felt tight.
+To help ease and release any tense muscles, I began asking around to find some things that might help me.
+One of my friends was able to tell me all about the bubba og strain, which apparently helps people to relax their muscles, de-stressing their body.
+Whilst that was helpful, I decided I would try doing nightly stretching sessions and really breathing into the areas that felt tight instead.

 This is a general practice of yoga that I’ve done for ages – but this spring I developed into a relaxing, anti-stress habit.
 Basically, I listen to my body and stretch and breathe into areas that need it – with no pressure.
 No, I’m not at all focusing on burning any extra calories as this point.
 It’s not so much a workout – as a time to ease and release any tension to help me feel more relaxed.

 Try stretching in the evening for about 5 – 10 minutes and see if you notice any difference.
 I think you’ll be amazed at how quickly you’ll feel more relaxed.
 Almost like a mini spa session!

 Yes – I’m a big advocate for staying informed, but I had to set a cutting off point.
 With all the tension and unrest in the world, I found myself watching news programs each night until about 10 or so – then having difficulty sleeping because my mind was wired from all of the bad news.
 It was a vicious cycle and I simply had to do something about it.

 And so, I established a new policy: no news (print or television) after 7:30 pm.

 Let me tell you, it immediately made a tremendous difference!